3dcitydb/3dcitydb-docs/source/impexp/database.rst

 .. note::
-   With this version of the Importer/Exporter, you will be able to **connect to version 4.1.x to 3.0 instances** of the 3D City Database **but not to any previous or later version**.
+   With this version of the Importer/Exporter, you will be able to connect to versions |3dcitydb_version| to 3.0 instances of the 3D City Database **but not to any previous or later version**.
-   See :numref:`first_steps_migration_chapter` for a guide on how to migrate a version 2 and 3 instances of the 3D City Database to the latest version 4.1.
+   See :numref:`first_steps_migration_chapter` for a guide on how to migrate a version 2 and 3 instances of the 3D City Database to the latest version |3dcitydb_version|.

 **Connection messages**